The online conference where ambitious

 behavioral scientists come to learn

-BeOnline 2022 will be held in summer.
+BeOnline 2022 will be held on Tuesday the 5th of July.
 Not sure what to expect?

 Dan Richardson, [email protected] https://youtu.be/yViyX_Pr980Professor Daniel C. Richardson:So, what I want to talk about today is just tell you about some of the research that we’ve been doing, looking at neuroscience in the real world.
 This is work that we do in…